 I love interviewing, filming, editing + showing my movies to people!

-A woman in my 40s, I’m learning filmmaking by making films and through Charlotte Film School, which I created in the spring of 2017 to connect us newbie filmmakers with local experts who are generous enough to teach us the craft.
+A woman in my 40s, I’m learning filmmaking by making films and through the Charlotte Unconventional Film School, which I created in the spring of 2017.

-I just recently (March, 2018) completed my 5th movie.
-Special thanks to National Catholic Women’s Week which has provided me with three grants of $1000 (2016,2017,2018) which covered has most of the travel and material expenses of these five projects!
+I just recently (January, 2020) completed my 7th movie.
+Special thanks to the Hilton Foundation’s National Catholic Women’s Week which provided me with four grants over the years (2016,2017,2018, 2019) which largely funded most of these movies.

 Grateful to my partners.
 Although I film and edit on my own, I rely on talented people to make these movies what they are.
 Special thanks to Musican-composer Scott McLaughlin of Charlotte, NC who has worked his magic on the past two movies.
 And to Bryan Holt, a Charlotte, NC based composer and Ian Scott Holmes, a Scotland based composer who have created evocative, original scores to compliment 300 Years of Good and Energy of Nuns, respectively.
-Michael Quigley of Charlotte, NC has done a phenomenal job with Audio Post Production work on A Life of Prayer.
+Michael Quigley of Charlotte, NC has done a phenomenal job with Audio Post Production work on the last three movies.